Nordstrom/sensu-handler-awsdecomm/README.md

 This handler uses the sensu-plugin.
   > gem install sensu-plugin

+You'll need to use the instance ID as the Sensu client name for this handler to function properly

 You can either attach this to the client's keepalive handler or attach this to the default handler in sensu.
 Sensu sends client keepalive failures to the default handler.
 If a client keepalive gets sent to this handler it will proceed to check if it should be removed from sensu and chef.

 `/etc/sensu/conf.d/client.json`